-- 7.16.
+7.16.
 Volumes (All Diameters & Pressures) Enter the total workload in kilometres of mains installed for each project.
-The workload figure should include all diameters and pressure bands installed as part of that project. - 7.17.
-Note: capitalised replacement activities are captured in the Repex tables.
+The workload figure should include all diameters and pressure bands installed as part of that project.

 5.03 Reinforcement - Projects > £0.5m